lxc/lxc/README.md

 ### Discuss Forum

-We maintain an discuss forum at
+We maintain a discuss forum at

 - https://discuss.linuxcontainers.org/